-For a list of apps that provide student progress, visit Get Schooled With ClassKit.
-When purchasing apps in Apple School Manager, your school’s IT administrator should look for the Works with Schoolwork badge to find apps that provide student progress.
+For a list of apps that enable student progress, visit Apps with ClassKit.
+When purchasing apps in Apple School Manager, your school’s IT administrator should look for the Works with Schoolwork badge to find apps that enable student progress.

-For other activities (for example, a link or PDF), you only see whether or not a student marked the activity as done.
+For other activities (for example, a hand-in request), you only see whether or not a student marked the activity as done.

-For apps that report a progress percentage, Schoolwork displays the progress each student made and the average progress for all students with data, across all their attempts before the due date.
-In the example shown, students on average completed 99% of the activity in 23 minutes.
+For activities that report a progress percentage, Schoolwork displays the progress each student made and the average progress for all students with data across all their attempts.

-For apps that report a score, Schoolwork displays the score for each student and the average score for all students with data, based on their most recent attempt before the due date.
-Schoolwork computes scores as the percentage of X points out of a possible Y points.
+For activities that report a score, Schoolwork displays the score for each student and the average score for all students with data, based on their most recent attempt.
+Schoolwork computes scores as the percentage of the points earned out of the total points possible.

-For apps that report a total count, Schoolwork displays the count each student earned and the average count earned by all students with data, based on their most recent attempt before the due date.
-Apps can send count categories such as hints used, star points, badges earned, or questions answered.
+For activities that report a total count, Schoolwork displays the count each student earned and the average count earned by all students with data, based on their most recent attempt.
+Activities can send count categories such as hints used, star points, badges earned, questions answered, or pages read.

 For activities that report binary information (information with only two values), Schoolwork indicates if students successfully completed the activity, based on their most recent attempt.
 Activities can send binary categories such as Yes/No, True/False, Pass/Not Yet, or Correct/Incorrect.

 For all activities, Schoolwork displays the name of each student who marked the activity as done (taps Mark Done).
 For activities that don’t report progress data, no additional data is reported.

 Note: * Indicates progress data available only after your school’s IT administrator turns on the Student Progress feature in Apple School Manager.